Chattanooga Felony DUI Attorney

 Are you facing a felony DUI charge in Tennessee?
 Call the Law Offices of Meredith Mochel today at (423) 250-1499 or contact us online to schedule a meeting with our felony DUI lawyer in Chattanooga!

 One type of felony DUI is vehicular assault, a Class D felony.
 TN Code § 39-13-106 (2015) defines vehicular assault as an incident when someone recklessly causes serious bodily injury to another person by operating a motor vehicle.
 This recklessness could be due to intoxication by alcohol or drugs, or both.

 - license revocation for 1-5 years (depending on the number of priors);

 - court costs.

-If the defendant has 1 prior conviction for an alcohol-related offense, they will face a 45-day mandatory minimum sentence in jail (increased from the standard 48 hours for a first offense).
-Those with 2 priors will face a mandatory minimum of 120 days, and those with 3 priors will face a mandatory minimum of 150 days.
+If the defendant has one prior conviction for an alcohol-related offense, they will face a 45-day mandatory minimum sentence in jail (increased from the standard 48 hours for a first offense).
+Those with two priors will face a mandatory minimum of 120 days, and those with three will face a minimum of 150 days.

-Note that the defendant will be charged with aggravated vehicular assault if they have 2 prior DUI-related convictions or 1 prior DUI conviction (within 20 years) that involved a blood alcohol content (BAC) of .20% or more.
+Note that the defendant will be charged with aggravated vehicular assault if they have two prior DUI-related convictions or one prior DUI conviction (within 20 years) that involved a blood alcohol content (BAC) of .20% or more.

 Another type of felony DUI is vehicular homicide, which involves the reckless killing of another person by the operation of a motor vehicle while the driver: